mkchauhan647/tensorflowcpp/README.md

 # tensorflowcpp

+<b>Compiling tensorflow c++ for ubuntu</b>

+<b>tensorflow c++ compile from source on ubuntu , linux.</b>

 This is tensorflow cpp compiled source on ubuntu...

-#Install and usage
+# Install and usage

-Just clone the repository and you are good to go...
+Just clone the repository and you are good to go... <br>
+There is some examples that help you to understand the include and lib files of tensorflow. <br>
 I will provied the include files after structurizing the files..
 I don't have much knowledged about cmake including files and libs ..
-I am in middle phase so ...
-Thank you and enjoy.
+I am in middle phase so ... <br>Thank you and enjoy.

 If you want to compile yourself then just follow the instructions below.. the instructionos is not clear but I have tried my best to put something that work for you !!!